 Requirements vary by denomination.
 Catholic couples need Pre-Cana (typically 6–12 months of preparation).
 Many evangelical and mainline Protestant churches require 4–8 sessions with a pastor before the wedding.
 Non-denominational churches often have fewer formal requirements but encourage couples to engage with a counselor who shares their faith values.
 Even if your church has no formal requirement, proactively choosing a Christian counselor can strengthen the foundation you're building together.

-Christian Premarital Counseling — Frequently Asked Questions
+Christian Premarital Counseling FAQ

 Common questions about christian marriage preparation